 Cyberbullying - Bullying as defined above through the transmission of a communication including, but not limited to a telephone, wireless telephone, or other wireless communication device, computer, or pager.
-The District has jurisdiction to prohibit cyberbullying that originates on a school campus, or at a District activity if the communication was made using District technological resources, if there is sufficient nexus to the educational environment, or if the electronic communication was made on the school's campus or at a District activity using the student's own person technological resource.
+The District has jurisdiction to prohibit cyberbullying that originates on a school campus, or at a

+District activity if the communication was made using District technological resources, if there is sufficient nexus to the educational environment, or if the electronic communication was made on the school's campus or at a District activity using the student's own person technological resource.

 Anti-bullying Coordinator - The Superintendent will ensure an individual at each school is designated to serve as the anti-bullying coordinator.
 All anti-bullying coordinators will be teacher-level or above and a list of coordinators will be kept on file at the District administration office and updated annually.
 Additionally, a District anti-bullying coordinator will be designated.
-The building anti-bullying coordinators (ABC Coordinators) are the building principals.
+The building anti-bullying coordinators (ABC Coordinators) are listed in the School Building and Contact Information section at the beginning of this handbook.